 Lecturers will enable workshop participants to develop a strong theoretical and applied understanding of the science-policy-society interface as it relates to the management of coastal and marine resources in Europe and elsewhere.
 Participants will also have the opportunity to interact and learn from local policy-makers and managers to gain firsthand insights into the world of policy and decision-making, and ways to influence decision-making processes.

 - Dr Chris Cvitanovic – Centre for Marine Socioecology, University of Tasmania, Australia

 - Dr Prue Addison - Interdisciplinary Centre for Conservation Science, University of Oxford, UK

 - Dr Peter Mackelworth - University of Primorska, Slovenia and Blue World Institute of Marine Research and Conservation, MarCons COST Action

 - Dr Marie Löf –Baltic Eye Project, Stockholm University, Sweden

 - Dr Albert Norström – Programme on Ecosystem Change and Society (PECS), Stockholm Resilience Centre, Sweden

 - Dr Zoi Konstantinou - Faculty of Science, University of Porto, Portugal

 The cost of the course is 250 Euros.
 There is some funding available.
 If you are selected and require travel support, you will be given information on how to apply for it.
 Please note that partial funding is more likely.

-The deadline for applications is 5 March 2018.
+The deadline for the payment of the registration fee is 30 May 2018.
 Don´t delay!